Bitwise-Forge/mno-toolbox/README.md

 MNO (Music Network One) is a referral-focused networking organization made up of business professionals and musicians.
 Members meet weekly — via Zoom or in person — to pass referrals, stay visible, and support one another by “Playing It Forward”.
 This philosophy means promoting others without expecting anything in return, primarily through online visibility and real-world referrals.

 MNO members are expected to remain top-of-mind by showing up weekly in meetings and posting three times per week on social media.
-These posts are distributed through the MNO Member App and published to Facebook.
+These posts are distributed through the MNO Member App and published to whichever social media platforms the member has specified in their Feature Link (FL) preferences.

 This toolkit automates the chapter performance chair reports that get sent out at various times throughout the week.